 Previous | Next | Home

 Getting Started Is Easy

-The iPhone requires a Macintosh computer for standard development; in contrast, the software required to develop Android applications runs on all flavors of desktop and laptop computers (Linux, Mac, Windows).
+The software required to develop Android applications runs on all flavors of desktop and laptop computers (Linux, Mac, Windows).
 It can all be downloaded from the Web, with minimal hassle.
 There are good books that you can buy, but it isn't essential since the documentation is freely available on the Web, and most problems that you encounter have been encountered before in some guise by others and a little Googling will usually suggest solutions.
-Furthermore, there are many code examples included with the SDK illustrating how to do things.
+Furthermore, there are many readily-available code examples illustrating how to do things.

-The developments described above herald a revolution that I believe will eventually have an impact comparable to that associated with the introduction of the personal computer and the development of the internet and world wide web.
+The developments described above herald a revolution that will have an impact comparable to that associated with the introduction of the personal computer and the development of the internet and World Wide Web.
 This revolution will put in the pockets of potentially billions the computing power of a powerful desktop computer of a decade ago, with unprecedented access to communication tools and device sensors.
 The challenge as programmers is to use this opportunity in creative ways.
 This requires both original thinking and technical expertise in programming the Android API.
-This material is about how to program Android for many common tasks.
+The material presented here is about how to program Android for many common tasks.
 The original thinking is up to you!

+Previous | Next | Home